plerpsandplerps/Sprouting-Tales/docs/Playing the Game/Card Types/Components.md

 ## Weight

 This is the **Weight** of the Component.
-You cannot add a Component to your Gear if it will make your Weight positive.
+You cannot add a Component to your Gear if it will make your total Weight greater than zero.

 ## Base Components

 Some Components have the Base Component type.
-This is particularly important for Crafting.
-To find out more information on
+This is particularly important for Crafting and equipping Items.